SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 	self changed
 ```

 Saving a method as draft is implemented as changing the status to "draft" and adding it to the emails, if it is not present yet.
-The conditional adding allows saving an email multiple times without adding it multiple times.
+The conditional addition allows saving an email multiple times without adding it multiple times.

 The method to send an email is similar to the method to save an email: